Best Crypto Wallets

 2. Make PIN

 You need a PIN.
 This is something you’re going to create by scrolling through with the right and left buttons.
-Your PIN can be up to 8 digits and no less than four.
+Your PIN can be up to eight digits and no less than four.
 Once ready, approve with the tick button.

 3. Backing up